How to Reduce Involuntary Churn: The Failed Payment Recovery Playbook

 Layer 1: Smart Payment Retries

 Stripe retries failed payments automatically, but the default schedule isn't optimized.
-Smart retry timing can increase recovery rates by 15–25%:
+Smart retry timing can increase recovery rates by 15 to 25%:

 - Retry 1: 24 hours after failure (catches temporary holds)